-Adjacent to the RNLI (on the left as you look at it) is another boat launch and training facility which is owned and operated by Blackpool and the Fylde College.
+Adjacent to the RNLI, on the left as you look at it in real life – but on the right in the next photo, is another boat launch and training facility.
+It’s owned and operated by Blackpool and the Fylde College.

 From the crossing point on The Esplanade, you can take the short ferry ride across the River Wyre to Knott End.
 Explore not just the immediate area, but carry on walking through beautiful countryside and enjoy all that the Over Wyre* area has to offer.

 *Over Wyre is the land ‘over the River Wyre’ – the rural areas of Preesall, Pilling, Stalmine, etc.

 The alternative to crossing the river by ferry is a fairly long road journey.
 Travel inland along the A585 and the next crossing point is over the River Wyre at Shard Bridge.